jon49/blog/content/post/bit_torrent_sync_updatinginsstalling_programs.md

 -   [Create a syncing
     folder](http://labs.bittorrent.com/experiments/sync/get-started.html)
 -   Copy read only secret
-    -   right click on folder to sync in BT Sync “Show folder preferences” then copy read only secret
+    -   right click on folder to sync in BT Sync â€œShow folder preferencesâ€ then copy read only secret
     -   Careful not to copy the wrong folder!
-You don’t want others getting your data!
+You donâ€™t want others getting your data!
 -   Give the secret to all those that you would like to have it.